CLSherrod/clsherrod.github.io/_posts/2011-08-08-greater-fool-marketing.md

 date: 2011-08-08
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - marketing
-permalink: "/greater-fool-marketing/"
+permalink: /greater-fool-marketing/
 ---
 Most of the so called experts in marketing operate on the "Greater Fool" theory.